Photography On A Budget

 What about eBay and Craigslist?

 On eBay, your best option is buying gear from a seller offering a 14-30 day money-back return policy.
-Make sure to test the camera or lens throughly before the return period expires.
-Read descriptions carefully and know what you are buying.
+Make sure to test the camera or lens thoroughly before the return period expires.
+Read the descriptions carefully and know what you are buying.
 Personally, I have found that camera gear on Craigslist tends to be overpriced, and you have no protection as a buyer if you get a raw deal.

 Where to buy camera filters and accessories

-Whenever your purchase used camera gear, be sure to test all functions as soon as you receive it.
+Whenever you purchase used camera gear, be sure to test all functions as soon as you receive it.
 Generally, if you don’t find any problems during the first 14-30 days, you’re good to go.
 I never buy extended warranties.
 I’ve never needed one.
 Once you buy used, you will be hooked on the savings!